FDA/precisionFDA/.github/pull_request_template.md

 <!---  - Link any additional reading materials -->
 <!---  - Provide description in plain English for Release Notes (if appropriate) -->

-There is no additional description yet, please read the JIRA ticket for more details.
+There is no additional description yet, please read the Jira ticket for more details.

 ## 📐 Types of changes